farrantch/Pipes/README.md

    - SDLC: Software Development Life Cycle
    - Environment: Self explanatory.
 The most important permissions boundary of all!
 Never cross environment boundaries.
 Always the first prefix for named resources.
    - Scope: A logical permissions boundary used within an environment to segregate services.
 Often used for a microservice's permission boundary.
-   -

 What this currently manages:
    - Scoped CodePipelines
-   - Roles/Policies for CodePipeline, CloudFormation, and CodeBuild.
+   - Scoped Roles/Policies for CodePipeline, CloudFormation, and CodeBuild.
-   - User permissions via scope assignments.
+   - Scoped User permissions via Scope assignments.

 ## Architecture Diagram
 ![Diagram](https://farrantch.github.io/pipes.png)

-## Set up the master pipeline
+## Setting up the master pipeline
 Within your cicd account, run the Master.template through CloudFormation.
    - Name the stack "master" or something similar (lowercase)
    - Set AllEnvironmentsCreated: False